WoffordCollege/COSC410-HelloWorld-tmp/README.md

 `gradlew run`

-If the application expects command-line arguments (as this example does), you can pass them as follows:
+If the application expects command-line arguments (as this command-line example does), you can pass them as follows:

 `gradlew run --args 'forward'`
 `gradlew run --args 'backward'`